sampsapursiainen/zeffiro_interface/scripts/README.md

-# Scripts
+# scripts

-The subfolders of this folder include examples on how to use Zeffiro Interface, in addition to containing study-specific scripts and related configuration files.
-See the README files in the individual folders for the purpose of each folder.
+This folder functions as a scratchpad for ideas that might be included into the main functionality in the [`m/`](../m) folder.
+Scripts or functions under construction can be placed here, if for some reason the code can't be placed in the final intended position right away.